saiyam911/learning-library/workshops/cloud-native-devops-workshop/AppDeploy-JCS-DevCS-DBCS/README.md

 ##### 3. Create Initial GIT Repository  #####

-**Skip this step you have already completed lab to load data into DBCS**
+**Skip this step if you have already completed lab to load data into DBCS**

 + Click on **New Repository** to create a new Git Repository.